portoio/PWiT/content/profiles/ana-silva.md

 **What
 apps/software/tools can't you live without?**

 Favourite tools?
-Strangely enough… paper notebooks J I may not remember where I saved that file but I always remember something I noted using pen and paper.
-Appear.in has been saving me from skype issues lately so kudos to them for making online conferencing really smooth.
+Strangely enough… paper notebooks.
+I may not remember where I saved that file but I always remember something I noted using pen and paper.
+“Appear.in" has been saving me from skype issues lately so kudos to them for making online conferencing really smooth.
 And, of course, my favourite serendipity machine:
 Twitter!
 It’s where I find the most interesting content and people.